500/6 Bizpoint 10

 Past river channels

 The Khao river is the westernmost identified paleochannel connecting the Kuang river with a paleo-Ping river.
 The paleochannel is now unrecognizable.
-While a section still exists as an irrigation canal 5 to 10 meters wide in Mae Faek and Mae Nong Han alternating with natural meanders 15-25 meters wide, the Khao river disappear in the suburban environment in a series of 1-2 meters wide canals and drainage.
+While a section still exists as an irrigation canal 5 to 10 meters wide alternating with natural meanders 15-25 meters wide in Mae Faek and Mae Nong Han, the Khao river disappears in the suburban environment in a series of 1-2 meters wide canals and drainage.
 One of these drains still carry the name of Khao river and ends a few hundred meters from the current Kuang river.
 The Kuang river itself is now artificially diverted south but was flowing towards Chiang Mai in the past.

 Figure 3.
 Identified paleochannels of the Ping river for the last millenium in the Chiang Mai - Lamphun basin (Teo, 2018).